Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-perse-school--11-plus--maths--9999--specimen-paper-3_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-If there are $31$ pupils in Mr Smith’s class, how many do not own any of the above animals?
+If there are $31$ pupils in Mr Smith's class, how many do not own any of the above animals?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>If there are $31$ pupils in Mr Smith’s class, how many do not own any of the above animals?
+<pre class='language-latex'><code class='language-latex'>If there are $31$ pupils in Mr Smith's class, how many do not own any of the above animals?
 </code></pre>
 </div>